 How long is the wait for assistance?

-There are approximately 68,000 families on the waiting list at this time.
-The waiting list is currently open (as of July 1, 2015).
+There are approximately 137,000 families on the waiting list at this time.
+The waiting list for the Housing Choice Voucher Program closed effective 7/1/2023 to ALL except those meeting the Housing Authority of the County of Riverside’s First Level Preferences including eligible veterans, widows of veterans and those 70 years of age and older.
 Funding will not allow all of the families on the waiting list to be assisted.
-The Housing Authority currently has funding to assist approximately 8,500 families.
+The Housing Authority currently has funding to assist approximately 10,000 families.
 Once all funding has been expended, families can only be added when a family that is being assisted leaves the program.

 Am I eligible to be assisted soon?